robhiddinga/domoticz-thinkingcleaner-plugin/README.md

 # python roomba thinkcleaner
  domoticz think cleaner

-The script creates a device with status info of your ThinkCleaner Create yourself a dummy device with on anf off action to control your Roomba:
+The script creates a device with status info of your ThinkCleaner.
+Create yourself a dummy device with on anf off action to control your Roomba:
 <ipadress>/command.json?command=clean and
 <ipadress>/command.json?command=dock

  install